 The drawing area is where you create your model.
 The 3D space of the drawing area is identified visually by the drawing axes, which provide a sense of direction in 3D space while you work.

 The drawing area might also contain a simple model of a person to give you a sense of 3D space.

 When you’re getting started with SketchUp, the two important elements on the status bar are the tips in the middle and the Measurements box on the right:

 - Tips for using the tools: In the middle area of the status bar, click the question mark icon to display the Instructor window, which offers basic information about using whatever tool you select in the toolbar.
 The middle area also displays a brief sentence about using the selected tool.
 This area is helpful when you’re not sure how a tool works.

 - Measurements box: This box is a critical tool for creating accurate models.
 The box displays dimensions as you draw.
 You can also use this box to manipulate currently selected entities (such as creating a line that’s a specific length) or to create evenly spaced copies of entities (such as columns, fencing, or housing blocks in a post-industrial dystopia).

 If you’re a Windows user and enable the Auto-Hide the taskbar option, the Measurements box can slip behind the taskbar when you have the taskbar displayed.
 In this case, the Measurements box reappears when you’re done using the taskbar.

-In Windows only, on the right side of the screen, you see a tray of panels, including the Instructor, Materials, Styles, and so on.
-The Default Tray appears when you open SketchUp, but you can close it by clicking the Close button in the upper right of the tray.
+On the right side of the screen, you see a tray of panels, including the Instructor, Materials, Styles, and so on.
+The Default Tray appears when you open SketchUp, but you can close the Default Tray of panels by click the Close button in the upper right.
 Toggle the tray so it's visible or hidden via the Window > Default Tray submenu.

 Learning how to use SketchUp tools